New videos added, to cover CodeActivity and NativeActivity.

 This has been the basis of my entire career – as a developer, as a development manager, as a software architect – over the past 20 years.
 I spend half my time in the world of business, explaining complex technical topics to business owners and stakeholders so that they can understand and agree with my approach to solving their business problems with technical solutions.
 And the other half with developers, explaining the business reasons behind decisions and ensuring that any decisions made on the technical side don't restrict the business in unexpected ways.

 And I'm here on Udemy to teach what I know in an approachable way.
-I started teaching courses on TOGAF 9.1 in 2014, and have taught over 10,000 students on that subject since then.
-I am a member of the Open Group, and also hold a commercial license to teach TOGAF.
+I started teaching courses in 2014, and have taught over 40,000 students.
+I am grateful every day with being able to connect with so many students in almost every country around the world.

 I'm a certified Enterprise Architect, and certified cloud architect.
 I have been developing with Microsoft technologies for 20 years, starting with Classic ASP, and all the versions of .NET.
 We now live in the cloud era, with Microsoft Azure being prevalent in most large enterprises.
-I'm certified as an Azure Architect too.
+I'm certified as an Azure Architect and Developer too.